DocumentationDevice interactionBeginner's guidesExchange data with the device

 }

-The sendCommand method will take care of building the APDU, sending it to the device and returning the parsed response.
+For most common operations, the DMK provides pre-defined commands that are easier to use and maintain.
+The sendCommand method handles building the APDU, sending it to the device, and parsing the response.

 import { OpenAppCommand } from "@ledgerhq/device-management-kit";